ksolaiman/twitter-kafka-docker/README.md

 - Install docker
 - TWITTER setup
-* Create an app on https://apps.twitter.com/ and then create auth tokens
+Create an app on https://apps.twitter.com/ and then create auth tokens.
+These will be used as environment variables for the producers.

 ## Usage